Hamka

-Abdul Malik Karim Amrullah, better known by his pen name Hamka (17 February 1908 – 24 July 1981) was an Indonesian ʿālim, philosopher, writer, lecturer, politician and journalist.
+Abdul Malik Karim Amrullah, better known by his pen name Hamka (17 February 1908 – 24 July 1981) was an Indonesian ʿālim, philosopher, writer, novelist, lecturer, politician and journalist.

 First affiliated with the Masyumi Party, until it was disbanded due to connection to the PRRI rebellion, Hamka was jailed because he was close to other PRRI members.
 He also served as the inaugural chief cleric of the Indonesian Ulema Council, and was active in Muhammadiyah until he died.
 Al-Azhar University and Malaysian National University both granted him honorary doctorates, while Moestopo University of Jakarta appointed him a Distinguished Professor.

 Hamka is further honoured by being the namesake of Hamka Muhammadiyah University in Jakarta, and is named an Indonesian National Hero.

 Early life

-Hamka was born on 17 February, 1908 in Agam, West Sumatra, the eldest of four siblings.
+Hamka was born on 17 February 1908 in Agam, West Sumatra, the eldest of four siblings.
 Raised in a family of devout Muslims, his father was Abdul Karim Amrullah, a clerical reformer of Islam in Minangkabau, also known as "Haji Rasul".
 His mother, Sitti Shafiyah, came from a lineage of Minangkabau artists.
 His paternal grandfather, Muhammad Amrullah, was a member of the Naqshbandiyah.
+Hamka had a younger brother, Abdul Wadud Karim Amrullah, whose child is the American drag performer and winner of the third season of RuPaul's Drag Race, Raja Gemini.

 Prior to his formal education, Hamka lived with his grandmother in a house south of Maninjau.
 When he was four years old, Hamka and his family moved to Padang Panjang, where he learned to read the Qur'an and recite prayers under the guidance of his half-sister Fatimah.
 At the age of seven, Malik entered the Village School.
 In 1916, Zainuddin Labay El Yunusy opened a religious school, Diniyah School, replacing the traditional surau-based education system.
 While attending lessons every morning at the Village School, Malik took afternoon classes at Diniyah School where he quickly learned Arabic.